Subaru Engine Problems You Should Know About if You’re Shopping for a Used One

 Subaru Engine Problems + What Years Subaru had Engine Problems

 Some of the most expensive repairs an owner can deal with are engine issues.
 And because the engine is such a complex component, “engine issues” are not just one type of problem.
-There can be several issues that may affect a vehicle that may be labeled as an engine problem.
+There can be several issues that may affect a vehicle that could be labeled as an engine problem.
 Below are the most common engine issues Subaru owners have experienced.
-If you’ve noticed your Subaru not running at its best, your Subie may be dealing with an engine issue.
+If you’ve noticed your Subaru isn’t running at its best, your Subie may be dealing with an engine issue.
 Now just because Subaru has been challenged with engine problems doesn’t mean that you shouldn’t consider a Subaru as your next vehicle.
 We’re just outlining the most commonly reported problems so that you can be aware of them and know what to look for, especially if you’re experiencing some of the same, or you’re shopping for a used Subaru to call your own.